 Phase Two consists of the next three weeks of the program.
 On-field workouts may include individual player instruction and drills as well as team practice conducted on a "separates" basis.
-All coaches are allowed on the field.
-On-field workouts can include individual player instruction and drills, as well as the entire offense or entire defense on the field, but not offense vs. defense.
-This also includes special teams, meaning you can have the kicking or return team on the field, but not kicking vs. return.
+No live contact or team offense vs. team defense drills are permitted.

 Phase Three consists of the next four weeks of the program.
 Teams may conduct a total of 10 days of organized team practice activity, or "OTAs".
 No live contact is permitted, but 7-on-7, 9-on-7, and 11-on-11 drills are permitted.

 Mini-camp (June 9-11)